FabioChiodini/blog.kiodo.it/exampleSite/content/post/SeeingIsBelieving.md

 So let's download it from the [website ](https://marketplace.vmware.com/vsx/solutions/vrealize-operations-management-pack-for-container-monitoring?ref=related)(you need to sign up to download it). make sure you are using the latest one (1.2).

-To add it to vROPs just go to administration and click on Add:
+To add it to vROPs just **go to administration and click on Add**:

 ![](/uploads/adminsolution.png)

 Now you need to deploy a **cAdvisor DaemonSet** in the cluster that you want to monitor.

-No worries if You don't know what it is: in essence it's a pod that will start on every Kubernetes worker that you have and will be able to fetch data to feed to vROPs.
+**No worries if You don't know what it is**: in essence it's a pod that will start on every Kubernetes worker that you have and will be able to fetch data to feed to vROPs.

 To deploy it have a look at my file [here](https://github.com/FabioChiodini/kiodo-pks-test/blob/master/vrops/vrops-cadvisor.yaml).